 Prior to joining CityU, Wang began his academic career at the Peking University School of Government in 2009 after completing his PhD through the Fulbright Chinese PhD Dissertation Research Program at Renmin University in Beijing and Emory University in the US (US supervisor: Michael J. Perry).
 His dissertation, entitled ‘Presumption of Constitutionality’, investigates the relationship between the legislature and judiciary in the process of constitutional review from a comparative perspective.
 It was awarded the ‘National Outstanding PhD Dissertation Prize’ by the Ministry of Education (Wang was the only recipient of this award in the field of law nationwide in 2011).
 In addition, he holds a Master of International Human Rights Law from the University of Oxford, where he was both a Clarendon Scholar and the first graduate of the programme from Greater China.

-In addition, Wang was appointed externally as the Chutian Scholar Professor of Law at Zhongnan University of Economics and Law in 2015, and has held various visiting appointments at Harvard Law School (US), SUNY Albany (US), NUS (Singapore), SNU (South Korea), Academia Sinica (Taiwan), Waseda (Japan), etc. Beyond his academic performance, he also specialises in Chinese calligraphy and has received many national calligraphy awards, particularly during his time as a law undergraduate.
+In addition, Wang is an affiliated researcher of the Law and Religion in Asia Pacific program at the School of Law, University of Queensland in Australia.
+He was appointed externally as the Chutian Scholar Professor of Law at Zhongnan University of Economics and Law (2015-2020), and has held various visiting appointments at Harvard Law School (US), State University of New York at Albany (US), National University of Singapore (Singapore), Seoul National University (South Korea), Academia Sinica (Taiwan), Waseda University (Japan), etc. Beyond his academic performance, he also specialises in Chinese calligraphy and has received many national calligraphy awards, particularly during his time as a law undergraduate.
 He held his own Chinese calligraphy exhibition in Wuhan City in 2003.

 - Comparative Constitutional Law